browncs-mlsystems-class/cs1390sp25/cs1390-plan.md

 Note that all dates are tentative and we may change the schedule as the course goes on.
+Homeworks and projects will be released latest by 5 PM on the release date, and will be due at *6 PM on the due date*.

 ---
 include-after: |